• Repositioning Africa’s Place in the Classroom: Knowledge, Communication, and Innovation

 Zoom

 The World History Learning Community is open to all K-14 in-service teachers and community college faculty across the United States via Zoom.
-The third and final session of this community […]
+The third and final session of this community will meet virtually for an intellectually rich and collegial conversation of Freedom is a Feast by Alejandro Puyana.
+Related resources and lesson ideas will be […]

 Free